Last Updated on

 If I want my partner to be neater it is because I have a core belief/behavior habit that says neat is required.
 It is like a law in my mind that they have to live by.
 I also have a judgmental side of my personality (a critical voice in my head) that is voicing thoughts on behalf of this belief.
 That judge character in my mind is not only promoting compliance with the law for my partner, but also for my self.
 The internal judge believes the law applies to everyone and pretty much all the time.

-As a side note, according to that critical voice in our head, pretty much no amount of neatness (or whatever the issue is) will ever be enough.
+Usually according to that critical voice in our head, pretty much no amount of neatness (or whatever the issue is) will ever be enough.
 No matter how well we do, that voice usually chimes in at some point and says we could have done better, or, sets the bar higher for the future.
-It is when the judge character in the mind goes un-managed that will have a difficult time creating and feeling self acceptance.
+It is when the judge character in the mind goes un-managed that we will have a difficult time creating and feeling self acceptance.

 On the flip, if we ever became neat “enough” or met anybody that is “neat enough” to meet the criteria of the Inner Judge, another belief will probably voice a criticism that we/they are obsessive and compulsive.
 There is very little latitude for love and self acceptance by trying to comply with the subjective reality laws of the critical voice in the head.
 That because the Inner Judge has no problem attempting to enforce laws based in core beliefs that conflict.
 Failing to be on guard against this is at the price of your happiness.

 The shift is to realize that our true consciousness is not critical of our Self or someone else.
-In this way we can use the tool of the mirror of relationships to find aspects of our self that are not the authentic Self. (self and Self used differently here)
+In this way we can use the tool of the mirror of relationships to find aspects of our self that are not the authentic Self. (self and Self used differently here).
+There are the beliefs about our self, that in the mind appear and can emotionally feel like our “self”.
+Upon closer inspection, when we dissolve the beliefs, that self dissolves, like the Inner Critic can dissolve.
+What we are left with is our Self as Consciousness.

 On a second note: